Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How Wisconsin’s Property Tax Works

 Assessed value is calculated annually by local assessors in each tax district.
-While assessed value should be roughly equal to market value (the amount for which a home would actually sell), in some areas it varies by more than 25%.
+While assessed value should be roughly equal to market value (the amount for which a home would actually sell), in some areas it varies by over 25%.
 For this reason, the state of Wisconsin annually equalizes values between districts, and calculates an assessment ratio for each district.

 The assessment ratio can help homeowners determine if their home has been accurately assessed.
 For example, if your home’s assessed value is $100,000, and your assessment ratio is 0.80, your market value should be about $125,000 (that’s $100,000 divided by 0.80).
-If you believe your home has been incorrectly assessed, you can file an appeal with your local Board of Review or Board of Assessors in Milwaukee.
+If you believe your home has been incorrectly assessed, you can file an appeal with your local Board of Review (or Board of Assessors, in Milwaukee).

 Wisconsin Property Tax Rates